 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-- Bleeding from the anal area
+Bleeding from the anal area

-- Pain or pressure in the anal area
+Pain or pressure in the anal area

-- Itching or discharge from the anus
+Itching or discharge from the anus

-- A lump or swelling near the anus
+A lump or swelling near the anus

-- A change in bowel habits or change in the diameter of the stool
+A change in bowel habits or change in the diameter of the stool

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
+If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .